shekodn/vault-encryption-as-a-service/README.md

 1. The transit Secrets Engine was enabled.
 This tells vault to **not** save data and turn on the __encryption as a service__ functionality.
 2. The root token was created.
 This one is used by our apps to encrypt and decrypt.
-3. Generate a symmetric key (aes256-gcm96).
+3. A symmetric key was generated.
 This one is used to encrypt and decrypt the respective data.

 Grab the `token` from the output value and put it as `VAULT_TOKEN` env var in:
 - `app/settings.py`